Confidence intervals for the Poisson distribution: Introduction

 \subsection{Signal significance}

-Besides describing a measurement in terms of a point estimate and an estimate of uncertainty, we are often interested in a description of how significant our observation is compared with the no signal hypothesis.
+Besides describing a measurement in terms of a point estimate and an estimate of uncertainty, we are often interested in a description of how significant our observation is compared with the no signal hypothesis or alternatively, how consistent the data is with the no signal hypothesis.
 As discussed above we're going to adopt the frequency context to provide descriptive interval estimates with a probabilistic meaning.
-Thus, we'll adopt the same context for statements of significance, again with a descriptive probabilistic meaning.
+Thus, we will adopt the same context for statements of significance, again with a descriptive probabilistic meaning.